- A -

 - L -

-Woman who experiences an emotional and / or sexual attraction to women.
-Preferred by some to the word "homosexual", because the latter has a medical and sexual connotation.
+Woman who is emotionally and / or sexually attracted to women.
+Preferred by some to the word "homosexual", because the latter can have a medical and sexual connotation and often refers to men.

-This acronym has several variations, including LGBT, LGBTQ, LGBTQ +, LGBTQIA + or LGBTQIA2S + (lesbian, gay, bisexual, trans, queer or questioning, intersex, asexual, aromantic or allied and two-spirited .le.s (2S)).
-The "+" sign refers to any other community that is part of sexual and gender diversity not mentioned in the first letters (eg pansexual.le.s, non-binary, etc.).
+This acronym has several variations, including LGBT, LGBTQ, LGBTQ +, LGBTQIA + or LGBTQIA2S + (lesbian, gay, bisexual, trans, queer or questioning, intersex, asexual, aromantic or allied and two-spirit (2S)).
+The "+" sign refers to any other community that is part of sexual and gender diversity not mentioned in the first letters (eg. pansexual, non-binary, etc.).

 - M -